michidk/vscli/README.md

 ## Features

-- A shorthand for launching vscode projects
+- A shorthand for launching vscode projects (to be used like the `code` command but with devcontainer support)
 - Detects whether a project is a [devcontainers](https://containers.dev/) project, and launches the devcontainer instead
 - Supports the [insiders](https://code.visualstudio.com/insiders/) version of vscode
-- Tracks your projects and allows you to open them using an CLI-based UI
+- Tracks your projects and allows you to open them using a CLI-based UI

 ## Installation